jackfranklin/jQuery-Split-List/README.txt

 It will insert two unordered lists after #myBigList, the first list containing the first half of the items in the original list, the second list containing the second half.
 The initial list is then removed from the DOM.

+If you wish to understand the code, check out jquery.splitlist.commented.js, it's the same code just fully commented to help you out.

 Any questions or feature requests, ask @Jack_Franklin on Twitter.